MicroFocus/git-integration-for-octane/README.md

 ### Introduction

 This tool can create a new branch from an Octane work item (epic, feature, user story, quality story, defect).
-Using the commits of a work item, it can also fetch pull requests and branch information related to those commits from git repositories into Octane.
+Moreover, pull request and branch information can be fetched, from a git repository, based on work items' commits.

 At the moment the only supported git repository is Bitbucket Server.